Electa-Git/PowerModelsACDC.jl/docs/src/comp/sssc.md

-# Static series synchronous compenstion devices, e.g. smart wires$
+# Static series synchronous compenstion devices, e.g. smart wires

 The series compensation devices inject a voltage in quadrature of the line voltage in order to control active and reactive power flows.